UT1/Micro-Codes/README.md

 2.Whats my CPU memory status?

   	Displays about the RAM and HDD of the host PC.
+3.What is my current internet speed?

+	Runs a speedtest and returns your Internet Speed and Ping

 IMPORTANT LINKS FOR MACHINE LEARNING http://www.holehouse.org/mlclass/